-1 Agency/Group/Organization City of Manassas Agency/Group/OrganizationType Other government - Local What section of the Plan was addressed by Consultation?
+Agency/Group/Organization Independent Empowerment Agency/Group/Organization Type Services - Persons with Disabilities 4 What section of the Plan was addressed by Consultation?
 Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
+Invited to participate in the planning and review process.